scala/docs.scala-lang/_overviews/scala3-contribution/procedures-testing.md

 You can verify the content of the error messages with a `*.check` file.
 These contain the expected output of the compiler.
 Checkfiles are named after the issue they are checking, e.g. `i101.check` will check either `tests/neg/i101.scala` or `tests/neg/i101/`.
-*Note:* checkfiles are not required for the test to pass, however they do add more strong contraints that the errors are as expected.
+*Note:* checkfiles are not required for the test to pass, however they do add stronger constraints that the errors are as expected.

 ### If Checkfiles do not Match Output